GRD-1/Nest-guide/README.md

 ## Environment

-Environment variables are here: ./env
+Environment variables are here: ./env.
-They connected to the project in the docker-compose files at the [env_file] section.
+Key environment variables are connected to the project using docker-compose files at the [env_file] section.
+Inside the application, environment variables are mounted using the built-in Nest.js module "ConfigModule".

 ## Settings